ShaiberAlon/SnakeSki/README.md

 # SnakeSki
 Collection of Snakemake workflow for data analysis jobs commonly done in mski Lab.
 These workflows are designed to be compatible with [Flow](https://github.com/mskilab/flow) modules.

+Parts of the code in this project are inspired or adapted from [anvi'o](https://github.com/merenlab/anvio).

 ## Usage

 ```